 Celano’s Castello Piccolomini was started in 1392 and embellished by its namesake Antonio Piccolomini in 1463.
 Its quadrangular towers are one of those “can’t miss” sights as you drive around Abruzzo, and the compact Marsica Museum housed inside overlooking its portico courtyard is worth a short visit.

-The Marsica Museum (Museo della Marsica) was superb, its 11 rooms were neither too big nor too little.
+The Marsica Museum (Museo della Marsica) that is housed in the castel was superb!
+Its 11 rooms were neither too big nor too little.
 Even though I speak some Italian I was so appreciative of the translations for the pieces which allowed me to look rather than fret over a possible misunderstanding on my part – not all Abruzzo museums have this.
 The archaeological info and models about the former Lake were interesting to view as part of the Collezione Torlonia di Antichità del Fucino that had been excavated from the lake.
-The three-pronged fishing spears or tridents were wonderful, and the agility required to dig deep into waters with that and pull a few fish out was obviously a skill in itself!
+The three-pronged fishing spears or tridents were wonderful, and the agility required to dig deep into the waters with that and pull a few fish out was obviously a skill in itself!
 Watch out for the mermaid – it’s always surprising how they pop up in every culture.
 Looking at the intact iron age armour was amazing, not least when it sat next to contemporary weaponry that was obviously purpose-built to bludgeon its wearers to death in brutal style.

 Castello Piccolomini & Museo della Marsica